 Today I want to introduce my favorite cheap hostels in Hong Kong.
-Why I emphasize the word “cheap”?
+Why do I emphasize the word “cheap”?
 Because Hong Kong is bloody expensive, especially when it comes down to accommodation.
-Thus find a decent cheap room may represent a challenge.
+Thus finding a decent cheap room may represent a challenge.

 If can afford an expensive hotel you can head to Agoda.com and book the room you like more instead of keep reading this article.

 By the way, if you are interested on the topic here you find our guide to find an hotel in Mainland China.